Male and Female weed plants

 Cannabis plants have evolved enormously over the past couple of decades, mainly thanks to human kind.
 We’ve spent years combining different species from all over the planet.
 Every strain has its own specific characteristics, such as structure, type of buds, flavor and effects.
 When you combine male and female weed plants that are different strains, the new creation takes on characteristics from both, allowing us to create totally new plants.

-One of the biggest evolutions has been the appearance of feminized plants; after years and years of work, cannabis plants can be created to have a 99% chance to be female.
+One of the biggest achievements has been the appearance of feminized plants; after years and years of work, cannabis seeds can be created to have a 99% chance to be female.
 You need to know how to tell male from female plants when growing regular seeds, as you’ll only get actual psychoactive weed from the female flowers.
 Male plants pollinate female plants, which fills their flowers up with seeds so if you’re looking to make the most of your plants you’ll want to keep them away from each other.
 Hopefully we can help you to tell the difference between male and female weed plants by the end of this article; it’s not that hard, but if it’s not explained correctly it can be a bit confusing.

 What’s the difference between male and female weed plants?